nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 The investigator makes available his computer, on which the analysis was originally conducted.
 The data analysis is conducted using R.
 The investigator's final publication is made available free of charge.
-Inorrect 	0.00 **The investigator makes the analytic data publicly available.**
+**The investigator makes the analytic data publicly available.**

 --------------------------